chaitanya710/Professional_Noob/README.md

 ## Credits
 * [Me](https://t.me/professionalnoob)
-* My Experince in the community that made each day worth learning
+* My Experience in the community that made each day worth learning